Configure automatic log upload for continuous reports on a virtual appliance

 b.
 Give the log collector a name.

 c.
 Select all Data sources that you want to connect to the collector, and click Update to save the configuration and generate an access token.

 - A single Log collector can handle multiple data sources.

-- Copy the contents of the screen because you will need the information when you configure the Log Collector to communicate with Cloud App Security.
-If you selected Syslog, this information will include information about which port the Syslog listener is listening on.
+- Copy the contents of the screen because you will use it when you configure the Log Collector to communicate with Cloud App Security.
+If you selected Syslog, this information includes information about which port the Syslog listener is listening on.

-- Download a new log collector virtual machine by clicking on Hyper-V or VMWare and unzip the file using the password you received in the portal.
+- Download a new log collector virtual machine by clicking on Hyper-V or VMWare.
+Then,unzip the file using the password you received in the portal.

 Step 2 – On-premises deployment of the virtual machine and network configuration

-The following steps describes the deployment in Hyper-V. The deployment steps for VM hypervisor are slightly different.
+The following steps describe the deployment in Hyper-V. The deployment steps for VM hypervisor are slightly different.